-This particular initiative enables JCSP students; their parents and teachers to join in a celebration.
-Students from First, Second and Third year are usually involved.
+This particular initiative enables JCSP students, their parents and teachers to join in a celebration and recognize student work from the first term.
+Students from the three junior years are usually involved.
 Many schools put on displays of work by the students.
 This can be a selection of their work from the first term or a specific project i.e. Christmas.
-It can also be the culminating event of a crosscurricular project, and /or a display of student work where parents and teachers are invited to acknowledge and celebrate the students' achievements.
+It can also be the culminating event of a cross-curricular project and /or a display of student work where parents and teachers are invited to acknowledge and celebrate the students' achievements.

-c) Twinning with another school:
+c) Twinning with another School Initiative: